Van Nest, Bronx

 Van Nest is a working-class neighborhood geographically located in the East Bronx section of the Bronx, New York City.
 Going clockwise, its boundaries are Bronxdale Avenue to the northeast, the Amtrak tracks to the southeast, and Bronx Park to the west.
 Van Nest predated Morris Park by 20 years and is considered the older of the two communities.
 Morris Park Avenue and White Plains Road are the primary commercial thoroughfares through Van Nest.

 The neighborhood is part of Bronx Community Board 11, and its ZIP Codes include 10460 and 10462.
 The area is patrolled by the 49th Precinct of the New York City Police Department.

 History

 The neighborhood got its name from the former Van Nest station on the New York, New Haven and Hartford Railroad, which was named after the father of Abraham R. Van Nest, a director of the railroad.
 A short railroad spur was constructed off the main line from the Van Nest station to serve the adjacent Morris Park Racecourse, which was the site of thoroughbred horse racing from 1889 to 1904.
 Between 1892 and 1896, lots were subdivided from farmland by the Van Nest Land & Improvement Company.
 Before the city graded the streets in 1895, the flat terrain and accumulation of rainwater in low-lying areas resulted in this area being nicknamed "Mud West".
 The multi-legged intersection of Van Nest Avenue, Unionport Road, and Victor Street is still known as the "Five Corners" by many old timers and locals.

+In August 2024, the New York City Council voted to rezone 46 city blocks in Van Nest, Parkchester, and Morris Park, around the Metro-North Railroad's Parkchester/Van Nest and Morris Park stations, as part of the Penn Station Access project.
+The city government also promised to spend $500 million on infrastructure upgrades around these stations.
+The rezoning was intended to encourage development around these stations.
+As a result, up to 7,000 housing units could be constructed in the three neighborhoods.